dantezhu/xstat/README.md

 # webstat
-join statsd with flask or django
+make statsd work with flask or django